Claims for certain submarine special operations

 Entitlements for veterans

 Submarine special operations between 1 January 1978 and 12 May 1997 are considered 'operational and qualifying service' under the VEA.
-This means that eligible veterans can claim disability pension and healthcare services for their accepted disabilities.
-We determine disability pension claims using a more generous standard of proof.
+This means that eligible veterans can claim Disability Compensation Payment and healthcare services for their accepted disabilities.
+We determine Disability Compensation Payment claims using a more generous standard of proof.

 If you have qualifying service, this means that you will get a Veteran Gold Card at age 70.
 You and your partner may also be eligible for a service pension or partner service pension.
 You must meet relevant income and assets tests for the service pension.